-These errors affect the Aggregate LDZ Load and the DM Load, and have opposite effects on the allocation total, which is calculated at the formula year level of granularity.
-The result of applying corrections for the meter errors is as follows:
+When considering the high-level consumption method UG equation these errors affect the Aggregate LDZ Load and the DM Load, i.e. the total figure from which metered consumption is subtracted to leave UG.
+Using the other form of the UG equation it can be seen that this total is calculated using allocations.
+Therefore, the three types of meter error adjustment listed above are applied to and have opposite effects on the allocation total, which is calculated at the formula year level of granularity.
+Corrections for the meter errors is as follows: